In this article, we look at why I love older CD players and why this legendary Marantz CD-84 from 1984 is so very lovable!

 Yes, friends, this is how far we’ve come with CD player technology.
 We’ve gone from coated optical glass lenses, long-lasting lasers, metal mechs and players that still work after 40 years to almost completely plastic machines that fail in under three.
 Many of these you can no longer get lasers for anyway, a painful second kick in the nuts for owners dealing with the premature failure of a player.

 A good example is the stunning, reference Marantz SA-7 SACD player I tried to repair for a customer earlier this year.
-It had a dead laser, no more lasers available, thanks Marantz!
+It had a dead laser, no more lasers available, thanks, Marantz!
 I wonder how owners of machines like this feel after dropping $10K AUD on them and having them fail after 10 or so years?
 How would you feel, losing $1000 per year?
 How about all that great new technology, hey..?!
 Bravo.

 Seriously, this is why I’m always going on about why older CD players are often much better options for most people.
 They are usually just far better made, but who doesn’t want and LOVE equipment that lasts nearly 40 years without major repair?
 You’d be mad to choose the modern player that fails a little after two years, even if it does sound better.
-You’ll want to set it on fire when it fails just after warranty, trust me on this.
+You’ll want to set it on fire when it fails just after the warranty expires, trust me on this.

 So how did we get here?
 I don’t really know, but a ton of Redbook CD stuff was happening back from around 1979 through to pre-release in 1982.
 The Marantz CD-84 isn’t true first-gen in terms of CD players but it’s damn close.
 The real first-gen is the Philips CD-100 and Sony CDP-101, from 1982/83.
 The CD-84 uses all the same sorts of parts and technology and the 14-bit oversampling DAC architecture pioneered by Philips.

 Keep in mind that the Marantz CD-84 cost a ton back in 1984 when it was released.
 These early players were really seriously built, the CD-84 weighing nearly 10kg, mostly because of its heavy-duty power supply, metal construction and serious Philips CDM-1 mech.
-That’s right, the Marantz CD-84 uses the infamous and perhaps most highly sought after mech of all, the all-metal and glass, made in Japan, die-cast zinc CDM-1.
+That’s right, the Marantz CD-84 uses the infamous and perhaps most highly sought-after mech of all, the all-metal and glass, made in Japan, die-cast zinc CDM-1.

 Don’t you want a die-cast zinc mech?
 I know I do!